Yellowstone National Park , USA

 Safety

-The geothermal features of the park are- very hot and actually could be deadly.
+The park’s geothermal features are very hot and could be deadly.
 Visitors are always advised to follow the marked trails and boardwalks.
-Wildlife is wild so it is advisable to keep a safe distance, especially from bears and bison.
+Wildlife is wild, so keeping a safe distance, especially from bears and bison, is advisable.

 Cultural and Historical Significance